-Step 3: In Section C. “Required Documents” for administrative reasons you should attempt to either provide a copy of the OEE work product(s) and OEE claims for all the OEE applications or request that the office retrieve them for all the OEE applications.
-If you decide to submit some of the documents for one or more OEE applications and also ask the office to retrieve some documents for one or more of the other OEE applications you should select the radio button titled “The office is requested to retrieve documents via the Dossier Access System or PATENTSCOPE” in the appropriate portion of subsection C.
+Step 3: In Section C. "Required Documents" for administrative reasons you should attempt to either provide a copy of the OEE work product(s) and OEE claims for all the OEE applications or request that the office retrieve them for all the OEE applications.
+If you decide to submit some of the documents for one or more OEE applications and also ask the office to retrieve some documents for one or more of the other OEE applications you should select the radio button titled "The office is requested to retrieve documents via the Dossier Access System or PATENTSCOPE" in the appropriate portions of section C.

 Step 4: In Subsection V. "Identification of Documents" you should clearly indicate each OEE application number as well as the document's name when the PPH request is being made based on more than one OEE application.

 Step 5: In Section D. "Claims Correspondence" you should clearly indicate the relevant OEE application number on each row of the column titled "Explanation regarding the correspondence".